runekaagaard/snowscript/README.rst

 Arrays
 ======

 Array are defined inside square brackets "[]".
-Items can be separated by "," or by using whitespace.
+Items are separated by ",".

 Keys are stringy when using "=" as a separator, and interpreted when using ":".

-Keyless arrays can be defined without using "[]" when not in a bracket "[]()" context.

 snowscript::